near/nearcore/docs/test_networks/mainnet_spoon.md

 ]
 ```

-You'll want to include an access key here, otherwise you won't be able
-to do anything with the account.
-Note that here you can also add
-access keys for any mainnet account you want, so you'll be able to
-control it in the test chain.

 Now to make these changes to the genesis and records files, you can
 use the `neard amend-genesis` command like so: